tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 world is a wonderful place”/0.5 and it would match documents with at least 50% of the 6 words.

-Strict order operator (aka operator “before”), introduced in version 0.9.9-rc2, will match the document only if its argument keywords occur in the document exactly in the query order.
+Strict order operator (aka operator “before”) will match the document only if its argument keywords occur in the document exactly in the query order.
 For instance, “black << cat” query (without quotes) will match the document “black and white cat” but *not* the “that cat was black” document.
 Order operator has the lowest priority.
-It can be applied both to just keywords and more complex expressions, ie. this is a valid query:
+It can be applied both to just keywords and more complex expressions, ie. this is a valid
+query:

 ::

     (bag of words) << "exact phrase" << red|green|blue

-Exact form keyword modifier, introduced in version 0.9.9-rc1, will match the document only if the keyword occurred in exactly the specified form.
+Exact form keyword modifier will match the document only if the keyword occurred in exactly the specified form.
 The default behavior is to match the document if the stemmed keyword matches.
-For instance, “runs” query will match both the document that contains “runs” *and* the document that contains “running”, because both forms stem to just “run” - while “=runs” query will only match the f.html document.
-Exact form operator requires `index\_exact\_words <../index_configuration_options/indexexact_words.html>`__ option to be enabled.
+For instance, “runs” query will match both the document that contains “runs” *and* the document that contains “running”, because both forms stem to just “run” - while “=runs” query will only match the first document.
+Exact form operator requires
+`index\_exact\_words <../index_configuration_options/indexexact_words.md>`__
+option to be enabled.
 This is a modifier that affects the keyword and thus can be used within operators such as phrase, proximity, and quorum operators.
-Starting with 2.2.2-beta, it is possible to apply an exact form modifier to the phrase operator.
+It is possible to apply an exact form modifier to the phrase operator.
 It's really just syntax sugar - it adds an exact form modifier to all terms contained within the phrase.

 ::

     ="exact phrase"

-Field-start and field-end keyword modifiers, introduced in version 0.9.9-rc2, will make the keyword match only if it occurred at the very start or the very end of a fulltext field, respectively.
+Field-start and field-end keyword modifiers will make the keyword match only if it occurred at the very start or the very end of a fulltext field, respectively.
 For instance, the query “^hello world$” (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two keywords.

-Starting with 0.9.9-rc1, arbitrarily nested brackets and negations are allowed.
+Arbitrarily nested brackets and negations are allowed.
 However, the query must be possible to compute without involving an implicit list of all documents:

 ::